 This is another product that is slightly costlier, but again, it is from a quality manufacturer.
 The AUXMART winch rope paired with a great winch can help you in tricky situations.
 It is strong and durable but light enough so that it doesn't add to much weight to the front of the vehicle.

 The cable does not have any frays or splinters.
 The protective sleeve that the rope comes in is quite protective against heat, slippage, and sharp surfaces.
-You can fit it in most winches, and it will take care of you.

 The 20,500 lbs rating makes it suitable for most vehicles and installing it is quite easy.
 It’s about 4.6 pounds in weight.
 Customer satisfaction is overwhelmingly positive.